CartoDB/Windshaft-cartodb/docs/aggregation.md

 When no placement or columns are specified a special default aggregation is performed.

-This special mode performs only spatial aggregation (using a grid defined by the requested tile and the resolution, parameter, as all the other cases), and returns a _random_ record from each group (grid cell) with all its columns and an additional `_cdb_features_count` with the number of features in the group.
+This special mode performs only spatial aggregation (using a grid defined by the requested tile and the resolution, parameter, as all the other cases), and returns a _random_ record from each group (grid cell) with all its columns and an additional `_cdb_feature_count` with the number of features in the group.

 Regarding the randomness of the sample: currently we use the row with the minimum `cartodb_id` value in each group.